fbpx

 Once you've decided on a structure, you'll need to apply for an Employer Identification Number (EIN) from the IRS.
 This process is relatively simple, and your EIN will be required when you file taxes at the end of the year.

-While a majority of the states do not require a license to work as a Transaction Coordinator, there is a handful that does.
-This doesn’t mean you cannot work as a TC, it just means that you will need to look for a state that does not require a license.
-If you decide down the line you want to get your real estate license to work in your home state if, in fact, it is a requirement then you could at that point.
+While most states do not require a license to work as a Transaction Coordinator, a handful do.
+This doesn’t mean you cannot work as a TC; it just means that you will need to look for a state that does not.
+If you decide later that you want to get your real estate license to work in your home state, if it is a requirement, then you could at that point.

-Being able to understand what the agent is talking about is very important to have their trust that you know what you're doing.
+Understanding what the agent is talking about is very important to have their trust that you know what you're doing.
 If you can learn the key terms, you will be on your way to understanding the real estate industry.

 1. Go to a Real estate office weekly meeting and give a presentation on your services